rafael-santiago/vigcrack/README.md

 > --plaintext=WELCOME --key-len=9 --max-attempts=20 --file-path=alice-bob-crap.txt

 *** The keyword was completely re-used 0 times before.
-    The keyword's letter at position #1 was used to encipher it.
+    The keyword's letter at position #1 was used to encrypt it.
     The effective keyword to encrypt the pattern was 'CHEFVJC**'.

-*** Decryption attempts assuming that 'YLPHJVG' leads to 'WELCOME'...
+*** Decrypt attempts assuming that 'YLPHJVG' leads to 'WELCOME'...

 	K	C	P
 	__________________